-I have worked at United Parcel Service for most of my career and planned on transitioning into a corporate research and design roll via academia and internship.
+I have worked at United Parcel Service for most of my career and plan on transitioning into a corporate research and design roll.

 In this sun-up to sun-down job, we strive to complete every stop, whether delivery or pickup, with serious regard for public safety and professionalism.
 It's not hard to enjoy routinely brisk-paced work, with no time wasted, great customers, fresh air, and plenty of sunshine.